Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Numerical Results

-We first validate our analytical results by assuming that the channels are spatially independent and the EMI is neglected.
-This could help us gain a preliminary but useful understanding for RIS-aided systems thanks to the easy-understanding rate expressions and some explicit analytical insights in Section \ref{section_4}.
+We first validate the obtained analytical results by assuming that the channels are spatially independent and the EMI is not present.
+This help us obtain initial but useful insights on the performance offered by RIS-aided systems thanks to the simpler analytical expressions of the rate and the explicit analytical insights obtained in Section \ref{section_4}.
 Specifically, the analytical results are obtained by using Theorem \ref{theorem2} and related corollaries.
-The Monte Carlo simulation results, which are referred to as ``Simulation'' in the legends of the following figures, are obtained from (\ref{defination_rate}) by averaging over $10^5$ random channel realizations.
-The phase shifts are designed by solving Problem (\ref{Problem4}) with respect to $f(\boldsymbol{\theta})$.}
+The Monte Carlo simulations, which are referred to as ``Simulation'' in the legends of the figures, are obtained from (\ref{defination_rate}) by averaging over $10^5$ random channel realizations.
+The phase shifts are obtained by solving Problem (\ref{Problem4}) with respect to $f(\boldsymbol{\theta})$.